Rakesh-Nagaraju/Cryptography_projects/README.md

 # Cryptography_projects
 Implementation of Simple substitution cipher, Double Transposition cipher, A5, Tea, Cmea, Knapsack, Pkzip, RSA, Rabin cipher.

+The program name are named after the their respective ciphering name so as to providE a Clear Picture.

 # Instructions:

 1.)
 Gitclone this repository.